waywardphilosopher/tainan/content/posts/looking-forward-looking-back.md

 Not long after this, we were over in Waterford, Ireland, with the lovely GIY (Ireland) crew, for their Waterford Harvest Festival, a three-day celebration of “food done right.”
 Not only did we eat some exceptional food, but we also spent time harvesting more stories from the people of Waterford.

-On our final day in Waterford, we also had the enormous pleasure of co-running a workshop with Ashoka Fellow Dr Sarah Prosser, developing a manifesto for food futures in the Waterford Bioregion.
+On our final day in Waterford, we also had the enormous pleasure of co-running a workshop with Dr Sarah Prosser, developing a manifesto for food futures in the Waterford Bioregion.

 ### Myanmar Projects